JonsPool/Poolvarme/README.md

 internet.
 The script should run on all Gen2+ Shelly switches.

 The goal of the script is to activate power output when prices are at their lowest during a predefined daily time window.
-Using configuration variables, you can set the time window and the number of hours that power output should be active.
+You can use configuration variables to define the time window and the number of hours for which power output should be active.
 Example:

 You set the time window so that it starts at 7:00 and ends at 19:00; in addition, you define that power output should be active for 4 hours within this window.